Prehistoric Egypt: Genetics at the end of the Neolithic period

+International Scholarship

+E1b1b is the most common paternal haplogroup across much of Africa, including Egypt, "Haplogroup E is defined by the M96 SNP (and others), for which a cautious reading of all of the evidence would indicate an eastern tropical African origin (Cruciani, 2007; Gomes et al., 2010; Trombetta et al., 2015)".

 In 2025, the UNESCO International Scientific Committee published a review of their 1974 Symposium which discussed the Peopling of Ancient Egypt and featured multidisciplinary views on the population formation of Egypt.
-UNESCO International Scientific Committee Chair Augustin Holl stated that Egypt was situated in an intersection between Africa and Eurasia but affirmed "Egypt is African" with a fluctuating distribution of African and Eurasian populations depending on historical circumstances.
+UNESCO International Scientific Committee Chair Augustin Holl stated that Egypt was situated in an intersection between Africa and Eurasia but affirmed "Egypt is African" with "a fluctuating distribution of African and Eurasian populations depending on historical circumstances".

-Recent research cited in the international publication had confirmed the migration of peoples from the Sahara and regions south of Egypt to the Nile Valley, with Upper Egypt repositioned as the origin centre for pharaonic unification with a number of anthropological, archaeological, linguistic and genetic studies referenced which demonstrated close demographic links between Upper Egyptian population and Sub-Saharan groups.
+According to anthropologist Alain Anselin, reviewer of the 1974 symposium, the weight of recent evidence had repositioned Upper Egypt as the origin centre for pharaonic unification and the "migration of peoples of the Sahara and groups from the South to the valley - something confirmed by research over the last thirty years".
+Anselin referenced a range of specialist studies (anthropology, linguistics, population genetics and archaeology) presented at a triennial conference in 2005 which he stated was a continuation of the 1974 recommendations.
+This included a genetic study which quantified the "key impact" of Sub-Saharan populations and showed that the early pre-dynastic population of the Berber people of the Siwa Oasis in north-western Egypt had close demographic links with people of North-East Africa.
+He further described the value of other studies such as a Crubezy study which "traced the boundaries of the ancient Khoisan settlement to Upper Egypt, where its faint traces remain identifiable and Keita’s work, as the most groundbreaking", and that Cerny's team had identified close genetic and linguistic links between the peoples of Upper Egypt, North Cameroon (some of whom spoke Chadic languages) and Ethiopia (some of whom spoke Kushitic languages).
 Genetic analysis of a modern Upper Egyptian population had "confirmed the presence of ancient DNA related to current sub-Saharan populations", with 71% of the sampled cases carrying E1b1 haplogroup and 3% carrying the L0f mitochondrial haplogroup.
 A secondary review published in 2025 noted the results were preliminary and need to be confirmed by other laboratories with new sequencing methods.
 The genetic marker E1b1 was identified to have wide distribution across Egypt, with "P2/215/M35.1 (E1b1b), for short M35, likely also originated in eastern tropical Africa, and is predominantly distributed in an arc from the Horn of Africa up through Egypt".

+Mainstream scholars have situated the ethnicity and the origins of predynastic, southern Egypt as a foundational community primarily in northeast Africa which included the Sudan, tropical Africa and the Sahara whilst recognising the population variability that became characteristic of the pharaonic period.
+Pharaonic Egypt featured a physical gradation across the regional populations, with Upper Egyptians having shared more biological affinities with Sudanese and southernly African populations, whereas Lower Egyptians had closer genetic links with Levantine and Mediterranean populations.